ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Greenfield vs. Brownfield![](Aspose.Words.c0fb453a-4739-4f68-a086-b13e34f7d5d9.095.png)

 Greenfield software development refers to development work in a new environment with minimal pre-existing legacy code and free choice on tools, patterns, and architecture. is has the obvious advantage of allowing the thoughtful choice of the right architecture and tooling for the job, and no distraction from existing tech debt.
-The subtle downside is that, with so much choice and so few constraints, the risks of making poor decisions are higher. ere is also usually a considerable bootstrap cost for new projects that is underestimated things like setting up testing, build systems, static code analysis, etc.
+The subtle downside is that, with so much choice and so few constraints, the risks of making poor decisions are higher.
+There is also usually a considerable bootstrap cost for new projects that is underestimated things like setting up testing, build systems, static code analysis, etc.

 Brownfield software development refers to the opposite of greenfield, working with existing legacy systems.
 The tradeoffs